astralfrontier/creative-universe/content/blog/principles-of-arise-map-creation.md

 but a longer and more open path.
 If the enemy controls the chokepoint, you can either fight them or go the long way around.
 But there's no single point where the map bogs down.

+**Tile types**.
+Arise includes several types of special tiles:
+Damaging, Difficult, Obscuring, Slippery, and Charged terrain, as well as Obstacles.
+Try to include a couple of these tile types in your maps, and tie them closely to your chokepoints or objectives.

+For example, you might design two quadrants.
+One has high elevation tiles with limited access, letting enemies with ranged attacks pelt your guys.
+The other has a stream running through it, which acts as Charged tiles and reduces the MP cost for your casters to counterattack or heal allies.

 # Practical limitations